 Did you know?

-Managers think that the most efficient ways to make your employees aware of the company’s values are:
+Managers think that the most effective ways to make your employees aware of the company’s values are:

 Managers use the values as inspiration and refer to them for taking decisions, managing and training employees.